 Comprehensive databases are VIVC (Vitis International Variety Catalog) and VITIS-VEA des Julius Kühn Institute, The criteria for describing the characteristics of grape varieties are today in the characteristics catalogs of the international associations OIV and UPOV Are defined.
 The most important organs for variety differentiation are the shoot tip, the leaf, the grape and the berry.
 Criteria are color, shape, hair on the shoot tip and leaves, size and character of the grapes, as well as shape, color, taste and seed content of the berries.
 With the development of modern laboratory methods, attempts are made to use grape varieties also with content components (iso-enzymes) and DNA profiles to differentiate and molecular genetics to identify.
 Since 1995 there has been the technique of genetic fingerprinting (microsatellite analysis) with which grape varieties can be clearly recognized.

 All well-known Viticulture Institute the world are concerned with grape varieties based on the genetic DNA profiles molecular genetics to characterize and define reference profiles The final comparison of the grape varieties available in the different countries is still ongoing.
-The method has now been standardized so that the genetic fingerprints of different work groups can now be compared more easily.
+The method has now been standardized so that the genetic fingerprints of different working groups can now be compared more easily.
 That is why new insights are constantly to be expected.
-The fact that identification problems can still arise, despite clear criteria, is due to the tedious, decades-long process of clarifying the paternity of the variety Müller-Thurgau described there.
+The fact that identification problems can still arise despite clear criteria is due to the lengthy clarification of the paternity of the variety, which takes decades Müller-Thurgau described there.
 See also under grapevine,